Loading...

 Three independent evaluators scored every name.
 Evaluators included a published fantasy author, a veteran Dungeon Master with 15 years of experience, and a linguist specializing in constructed languages.
 These criteria align closely with the psychology behind what makes fantasy names work.
 Here's what they found.

 ChatGPT performed better here than with elves.
-Its dwarf names had genuine Norse weight, though several first names (Thorin, Balin) are directly lifted from Tolkien.
+Its dwarf names had real Norse weight, though several first names (Thorin, Balin) are directly lifted from Tolkien.
 The generator produced more original combinations while maintaining the heavy consonant clusters that define dwarven naming.

 Round 2 Winner: Fantasy Name Generators.
 The dwarf name generator narrowly won thanks to higher originality scores.
 ChatGPT's names had the right feel but leaned too heavily on existing franchise names.

 Dragon names demand power, weight, and a hint of ancient menace.
-The best dragon names combine guttural consonants with sibilant hisses—think Smaug, Bahamut, or Alduin.
+The best dragon names combine guttural consonants with sibilant hisses.
+Think Smaug, Bahamut, or Alduin.
 Our 500 best dragon names guide covers the linguistic patterns in detail.

 Round 3 Winner: Fantasy Name Generators (narrowly).
 The dragon name generator won on linguistic complexity, but ChatGPT's dragon names were its strongest category.
 If you want names with built-in meaning, ChatGPT holds its own here.